Irreducible lattices fibring over the circle: Fibrations over the circle

+The action of $\Gamma_L$ on $\widetilde X_L$ preserves the labelling of edges and orientation of edges that are not labelled by $a$ or $b$, so it preserves the signed lengths of edge paths in $\widetilde X_L$.
+Hence, it preserves the level in $\widetilde X_L$ for the height function induced by $\phi$, and it preserves the signed distances between level sets.
+The action of $\Gamma_L$ on the collection of level sets induces $\psi\in\hom(\Gamma_L;\RR)$.
+The moreover is clear. \end{claimproof}

-Given our character $\psi$ from the previous claim we obtain a filtration of $\widetilde{X}_L$ by simply using the filtration corresponding to $\phi\in H^1(A_L;\RR)$.
-Clearly, the height functions are the same.
-The explicit details of this filtration are not needed so we defer the interested reader to \cite{BuxGonzalez1999}.
+Suppose now that $\phi$ (and hence $\psi$) is an integral character.
+The characters induce a height function $h\colon\widetilde X_L\to \RR$ with vertices taking integer values.
+The explicit details of this are not needed so we defer the interested reader to \cite{BuxGonzalez1999}, specifically Remark 10.
 The important part for us is that both groups $A_L$ and $\Gamma_L$ act on $\widetilde{X}_L$ cocompactly and either freely in the first case or with $\CAT(0)$ stabilisers in the second case (see \Cref{thm.structure}).
-Both $\ker(\phi)$ and $\ker(\psi)$ act cocompactly on a level set of the induced height function.
+Both $\ker(\phi)$ and $\ker(\psi)$ act cocompactly on level sets of the induced height function $h$.
+Here a level set is the preimage of a compact connected subset of $\RR$.

 Now, the stabilisers of cells in the level set are exactly the stabilisers of $\Gamma_L$ that fix a cell in the level set.
 Indeed, these subgroups of $\Gamma_L$ are elliptic on $\widetilde X_L$, and so by definition of $\psi$ are contained in $\ker(\psi)$.
-It follows that the stabilisers of the action on the level set are type $\mathsf{F}_\infty$.
-Thus, the hypotheses of Brown's criteria are satisfied for both $\ker(\hat\varphi)<A_L$ and $\ker(\varphi)<\Gamma_L$ when acting on a level set of the height function $\widetilde{X}_L\to\RR$.
-It follows that we have proved the following theorem.
+It follows that the stabilisers of the action on the level sets are type $\mathsf{F}_\infty$ (in fact they are type $\mathsf{F}$ if $\Gamma_L$ is torsion-free).
+Thus, the hypotheses of Brown's criteria are satisfied for both $\ker(\varphi)<A_L$ and $\ker(\psi)<\Gamma_L$ when acting on level sets of the height function $h$.
+We have almost proved the following theorem: